Neutral / cushion / high arch

 In the midfoot area lies the Torsion® system that functions as a platform to help prevent improper arch flexion, therefore resulting in a more stable ride.
 The purpose of the Torsion® system is to provide protection and control during strides and movements for a smooth heel-to-toe transition.

-The Ultra Boost Laceless makes use of the boost™ technology, which Adidas touts as the most responsive cushioning unit in the market.
+The laceless version of the Ultra Boost makes use of the boost™ technology, which Adidas touts as the most responsive cushioning unit in the market.
 It works on the notion that energy given will also result in energy received.

 The boost™ cushioning system is made from the amalgamation of TPU capsules.
 This design enables the midsole to absorb energy and impact differently than standard EVA foams.
 The responsiveness of boost™ is comparable to a bouncing effect.